-Feelings of irritability, fatigue and dehydration go hand in hand with the dog days of summer.
+Feelings of irritability, fatigue, dehydration and inflammation go hand in hand with the dog days of summer.
 Perhaps you are struggling to sleep at night, your skin feels itchy or you are getting headaches more frequently.
 All of these are signs that the summer heat is getting to you, and you need to take measures to cool yourself down.

 As no one wants to spend a summers evening slaving over a hot stove; this is the season to adopt quick and simple meals so you can enjoy your evenings outside.